mark-wiemer/mocha-wiki/Using-mocha-programmatically.md

 mocha.run();
 ```

-On the `mocha` object, there are some methods allowing you to change the options available to the command line.
+On the `mocha` object, there are some chainable methods allowing you to change the options available to the command line.

 Here is an example: